callme-pantera/CSL-prototype/README.md

 Before starting, I sat down and created a network plan using [Draw.io](https://app.diagrams.net/).
 The goal was to visualize my ideas and ensure that everything could be connected logically.
 I didn’t focus much on design, as I wanted to confirm the plan’s feasibility before refining its appearance.

 These are the points I wanted to include in my Cybersecurity Lab:
-- VPC with different subnets for different usage
+- VPC with different subnets for various uses
 - Containers
 - Kali Linux
 - Firewall(s)
-- Monitoring Tools (OPNsense)
+- Monitoring tools (e.g., OPNsense)
-- private network for protection "from the outside"
+- Private network for protection from external threats

 ### Test 123